 #4 “Curled Up In a Bowl – I mean Ball!”

 One of the cutest and most commonplace doggie sleeping positions is one where they are “Curled Up in a Ball” from their nose to their tail.
 This can also be referred to as “The Fox”, “The Bagel” or “The Snowball”.
 It is a position that comes naturally to all dogs, including those in the wild, as it allows them to sleep while “on watch” and remain alert.
-This is because rather than being exposed, remaining in such a position helps them conserve warmth, protect their sensitive areas, and allows for them to jump up from sleep quickly should there be a potential threat in the area.
+This is because rather than being exposed, remaining in such a position helps them conserve warmth, protect their sensitive areas, and allow for them to jump up from sleep quickly should there be a potential threat in the area.
 It also resembles a human “fetal” position and one that puppies sleep in to feel protected, so it makes perfect sense for dogs to go back to this when fearing potential predators.
 Being curled up in a ball does not necessarily mean that your dog does not trust you or feel safe in the environment they are in.
 Sometimes, in the colder time periods, this position is comfortable because it allows your dog to conserve body heat and feel snuggly.
 However, even if comfortable, dogs are less likely to enter the restorative REM sleep stage while curled up as their muscles are tense and they are not quite relaxed enough.

 #5 “The Spooning Position”

 A truly precious sleeping position that I like to call “Spooning” is when your pup is either sleeping back-to-back or snuggled up against you or another pet.
 This resembles the human “spooning” positions where there is a “big spoon” and a “little spoon”.
 This position is touching as it means that your dog is ready for some love and affection, and wants to feel close to you.
-When a fuzzy friend initiates such a sleeping position, you can rest assured that they feel the ultimate level of comfort and this is there way of bonding with you and showing their love for whomever they are napping with and protecting them. ??
+When a fuzzy friend initiates such a sleeping position, you can rest assured that they feel the ultimate level of comfort and this is their way of bonding with you and showing their love for whomever they are napping with and protecting them. ??

 #6 “The Sphinx”

 A “Sphinx” is a mythical creature with the head of a human and the body of a lion.
 When a dog sleeps in this position, it resembles that of the “Great Sphinx of Giza” limestone statue in Egypt, which is where the name originated.
 It consists of their front legs extended out in front while their rear legs are tucked underneath them.
-This is another position that allows for agility, so that your pup can get up at a moment’s notice for a good sprint.
+This is another position that allows for agility so that your pup can get up at a moment’s notice for a good sprint.
 It is not as common as some of the other sleeping positions and is unlikely to allow for deep, restorative sleep.
 This position may indicate that your dog does not feel quite as secure or comfortable in their surroundings, and prefers to be on call in order to lunge into action with ease.
 He might also have “FOMO” and wants to keep up with your whereabouts in case you have time to devote to him, so he cannot afford to miss a beat.

 #7 “The Half-Moon”